Designed to Deliver Results: Anatomy of an Effective, Profitable Hotel Homepage

 For years, hotel websites have made prospective guests hunt for what they’re looking for, only to quit and click away before making a reservation.
 When roughly 80 percent of hotel website visitors come and go without ever booking a room, you know you’re doing something wrong.

 But the right homepage design addresses decades of hotel owner disappointment and customer dissatisfaction.
-The ability to show a potential guest all they need to make a purchasing decision directly from your homepage isn’t just a win-win for hotel owners and guests, it’s a victory for the entire hospitality industry.If you’d like a demonstration to see just how effective a homepage with Guest Experience design (GX) can be for your hotel, we’d love to hear from you.
+The ability to show a potential guest all they need to make a purchasing decision directly from your homepage isn’t just a win-win for hotel owners and guests.
+It’s a victory for the entire hospitality industry.If you’d like a demonstration to see how effective a homepage with Guest Experience design (GX) can be for your hotel, we’d love to hear from you.